 Don’t worry, we’re not suggesting you create a 2005-esque slideshow with images moving in front of the screen.
 We’re thinking much faster.
 You must have seen those videos where someone takes a picture of themselves every day for 10 years and then links them all together in a one-minute clip.
 That sort of video is engaging – there’s something satisfying about it that means you can’t look away.
 Speed things up, whether you’re showing an average day in the office, someone drawing a picture or creating a new design, or link up all of your team’s photos in a 15-second reel.
 Choosing what to film is where the creativity comes in.

 Going too video heavy with your content marketing isn’t recommended.
 While most of us will happily watch a 20-second clip on Facebook before we switch off for sleep, when we want information we want it fast.
 Written content is easier to navigate than a video because we modern humans are generally good skim readers.
 After all, you don’t know what’s coming next in a video when you haven’t created it.
 Our tip is to make sure you’ve got the important info written clearly and concisely so people can find out what they want to know before getting frustrated.
 The video fun can come later.

-Our last, but arguably most important, tip?
-Get someone else to watch whatever you’ve created to give you honest feedback.
+Last tip – get someone else to watch whatever you’ve created to give you honest, and I mean honest, feedback.
 You might worship your masterpiece, but you need your audience to.
 And with all content marketing, measuring is the key to long-term success.